aridevelopment-de/fabric-packet-logger/README.md

     </ul>
 </details>

+## Why do you not use Reflections/... to convert the packet data?

+Mainly because I want to learn about packets themselves.
+Also, I think serializing each packet itself can help in the process of filtering the correct data and thus making it better for developers to understand.
+It also allows me to provide fallback values / filtering if certain data is missing.

+## What are these ids?

+The names you see in the web-ui are the names taken from wiki.vg.
+This provides much faster navigation to the correct packet data.
+If you see a question mark after the packet, that means I'm not sure if the wiki.vg entry and the packet match.

 ## Websocket

 By default, the web-ui connects to the websocket and receives the packet information via json data.
 You can also connect to this websocket as well and receive the same data as the web-ui.
 I'd recommend using [insomnia](https://insomnia.rest/) or [weasel](https://addons.mozilla.org/de/firefox/addon/websocket-weasel/) on firefox.